Hero image

 Traders often invest in ETFs to hedge and protect other positions against downside risks.

-Suppose you want to trade CFDs, where the underlying asset is AGG.ARC and your account is in USD.
-If AGG.ARC is trading at: Bid 106 and Ask 107
+Suppose you want to trade CFDs on ETFs, where the underlying asset is the iShares Core US Aggregate Bond (AGG.ARC) and your account is in USD.

 Hence you would need at least the following amount in your account to take up the position: